 I first made Vegan Banana Bread out of necessity.
 My mother was coming to visit, she loves banana bread and I was completely out of eggs.
 After doing a little research on vegan banana bread and looking at similar recipes, I made this one.
 It was a hit, and no one missed the eggs or butter.

-This recipe is a compilation of vegan banana bread recipes which appeared practical and easy on paper and didn’t call for things like egg replacers, flaxseed, pastry flour, etc. It’s similar to a recipe on Post Punk Kitchen, but with vegetable oil standing in for the margarine and allspice omitted altogether.
+This recipe is a compilation of others and is most similar to a vegan banana bread recipe from Post Punk Kitchen, but with vegetable oil standing in for the margarine and different spices.
 I also increased the vanilla, adjusted the salt, and used a different size pan.
-Is there any change banana bread can’t take?
-Reading through various banana bread reviews, I’m convinced it’s the most versatile bread in the world.

 - 1/4 cup soy milk (or any non-dairy milk)

 - 2 cups all purpose flour ( 260 grams), aerate well before measuring or weigh

 - 1/4 teaspoon salt plus a little pinch

 - 1/2 cup vegetable oil or melted coconut oil

 - 1/2 cup brown sugar, firmly packed (100 grams)